 The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Hierarchy of Social Development.

 Want to change a young person’s attitude and behavior?
 Here is an example of how to have a student change both attitude and behavior.

 What I will be describing is not a mock school counseling session but an actual individual counseling session when I took the role of a school counselor in a counseling session to demonstrate essential counseling skills.
 The school counselor observed how I implemented counseling theories and counseling techniques in practice with a middle school girl who was the school’s most challenging student.

-Are you aware of the Hierarchy of Social Development?
+Are you aware of the Levels of Development?
 Share a poem for younger people to learn values necessary in a democratic society.

 You may ask, what is a hierarchy?
 A hierarchy is a system of ranking.
 For example, you may be familiar with Abraham Maslow’s Hierarchy of Needs.
 This is a natural hierarchy of human well-being.

 Are you aware of the advantages and disadvantages of conformity and the importance of obedience?

 Obedience and stress are perhaps best illustrated in the Stanley Milgram experiment of understanding submission and obedience to authority.

 Conformity and obedience are natural and necessary in any society.
 This is how cultures perpetuate their values and traditions.
 However, obedience can promote stress on the part of all concerned.

 Would you believe that no school rules are better than classroom rules?
 When you understand the difference between classroom rules & procedures you will understand why my 5 simple classroom rules are so effective.
 You will also understand the reason that my basic school rules are essentially school rules in real life.